-This week, your baby’s more proportional than ever, your dreams are getting weird and there are many other bodily changes taking places for both mum and baby.
+At thirty weeks pregnant, your baby’s more proportional than ever, your dreams are getting weird and there are many other bodily changes taking place for both mum and baby.

 How big is my baby at 30 weeks?

 This week, your baby’s the size of a cabbage, weighing in at three pounds and measuring nearly 16 inches long.

 She’ll keep gaining weight, at a rate of half a pound a week for the next seven weeks.